jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 It is a pure “I” feeling because sentient Prakrti cannot go any further.

-This stage is known as Great-Layer or Mahattattva which is nothing but the Cosmic “I”.
+This stage is known as Identity-Layer or Mahattattva which is nothing but the Cosmic “I”.
 This is the first bondage of Puruśa by His innate sentient Prakrti.

 ```elixir
 Cosmic Identity [The One] = Pure Consciousness + Sentient Prakrti